Winnerabalogu/dream-teller/README_FULL.md

 ---

-**Built with ❤️ and ✨ by the Dream Tale team**
+**Built with ❤️ and ✨ by the Aeterna's Journal team**

 *"Every dream is a window to your inner world.
-Dream Tale helps you see what's beyond."*
+Aeterna's Journal helps you see what's beyond."*